 Taking satisfaction from group achievement

-Requires a sense of meaning in what is being done
+Need for meaning and purpose in what is getting done

 In general, over time, the CEO’s responsibilities will grow from one of a largely management nature to one of an increasingly leadership nature.